 Get involved!
-Join one or more of the clubs, organizations and academic honor societies listed below.
+Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

-If you have any questions, feel free to contact Kyle Werner (firstname.lastname@example.org) or Braedon Lohe (email@example.com), or stop by the shop.
+Please visit us in the shop which is located in Votey 122C.
+Also consider visiting the AERO Site.
+If you have any questions, feel free to contact Kyle Werner (email@example.com) or Nate Rex (firstname.lastname@example.org), or stop by the shop.

 ASCE is a club dedicated to the professional development of student members.
 Our goal is to integrate the student chapter into the professional engineering society.
 We strive to provide a productive and fun environment by offering site visits, guest speakers, social activities, involvement in engineering competitions, and the opportunity to work on engineering projects for the betterment of the community.

 We have the opportunity to compete in one of the biggest and most renowned engineering competitions in the nation: The AISC/ASCE National Student Steel Bridge Competition.
 The club designs, analyzes, and fabricates a steel bridge customized to a specific set of rules each year.
 We travel to compete against numerous universities throughout New England.
 Normal meetings occur Tuesday evenings at 7PM in Votey 207.
 Specific steel bridge design meets occur Thursday evenings at 6PM in Votey 206.